 That's the urgency here.

-Uh, that's why Israel is is uh feels urgency about it, and that's why we feel urgency about it, but not just us.
+That's why we feel urgency about it, but not just us.

 Throughout the Gulf region, no country in the region wants Iran to have a nuclear weapon.

-And you also talk about not just the weapon, they have long-range missiles that they can deliver that weapon, those weapons to this is a very grave risk.
+And you also talk about not just a weapon, they have long-range missiles that they can deliver that weapon, those weapons to.

-So we are to this is a critical moment.
+So this is a critical moment.

-The president has made it a priority, and now people understand the urgency here, uh, because they are fairly close, too close for comfort to a nuclear weapon.
+And now people understand the urgency here because they are fairly close, too close for comfort to a nuclear weapon.

-We have to roll that back one way or another, and we hope it's peacefully and through the process of negotiation.
+And we hope it's peacefully and through the process of negotiation.

-All right, Secretary of State Marco Rubio, we appreciate you being with us.
+All right, Secretary of State, Marco Rubio, we appreciate you being with us.

 Thank you so much for joining us.

-When he was in Turkey after he broke off from the president in the Mid East.
+All right, that was Marco Rubio when he was in Turkey after he broke off from the president in the Mideast.

 Let's get to our busy phones.

-Jim in Louisiana next Sean Hannity Show.
+Jim in Louisiana, next Sean Hannity show.

 Hi.